Burakegekocabay/Library-Management-System/README.md

 Variable name: MYSQL_USER
 Variable value: root (this is a default value for xampp check your own program)

-Variable name: MYSQL_USER
-Variable value: root (this is a default value for xampp check your own program)

-Variable name: MYSQL_PASS (if you use "no-password" localhost program just do not create this variable  , otherwise you need to create this (xampp default doesn't use password) )
+Variable name: MYSQL_PASS (if you're using one — XAMPP usually doesn't use a password by default.
+If you're not using a password, simply skip this variable.)
 Variable value: your_password

 ✅ Click OK, and you’re all set.